jackye315/FinalProject/README.md

 January 13, 2015
 Worked on AI stuff like how the AI attacks, know when to attack a certain area, etc. Also discuess more on how we can use processing by adding more variables to the grid.

+January 14, 2015
+Worked on the grid.
+Each cell has a variable called cond which checks if there is a ship or of it's empty.
+Continued working on the ship moving problem.
+Currently, only one ship can be dragged.